PEER FORUM 2017

 Camden Arts Centre is a venue for contemporary visual art and education, where ideas are made visible and people of all ages and abilities can engage in the creative process of making art.
 Camden Arts Centre’s pioneering and varied programme of exhibitions, residencies, talks, events, and other education activities has gained an international reputation as a model of good practice.
 It is known as a forward-thinking organisation where artists and others can see, make and talk about art.

 Camden Arts Centre provides institutional support and creates a space for the artists to instigate dialogue and push their work through this peer network opportunity.
 Camden Arts Centre welcomes applications from artists who have been practicing for at least 5 years.
-Furthermore Camden Arts Centre is delighted to be providing additional support for the PEER FORUM programme in the form of funding for an additional x 2 sessions.
-The PEER FORUM award at Camden Arts Centre is an award of £2,400 for 8 peer mentoring sessions to take place over an 8 – 12 month period.

 If you have any questions regarding the application or the programme as a whole please email Nick Kaplony.